zorael/kameloso/README.md

 ### SSL Libraries on Windows

 **kameloso** uses [**OpenSSL**](https://www.openssl.org) to establish secure connections.
 It is the de facto standard SSL library in the Posix sphere (Linux, macOS, ...), but not so on Windows.
-If you run into errors about *failing to set up an SSL context* when attempting to connect on Windows, download and install **Win64/32 OpenSSL v3.0.x Light** from [here](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to system directories when asked.
+If you run into errors about *failing to set up an SSL context* when attempting to connect on Windows, download and install **Win64/32 OpenSSL v1.1.1n Light** from [here](https://slproweb.com/products/Win32OpenSSL.html), and opt to install to Windows system directories when asked.

 > An alternative is to use a different shell environment, such as any one of **Git for Windows** (Bash shell), **MinGW64**, **MSYS2**, **Cygwin** and **Windows Subsystem for Linux** (likely among others), all of which either include said libraries or at the very least offer the ability to install them.
 Or just limit yourself to non-SSL connections and live without some plugin features.